-Overview of Previous Archeological Work
+Overview of Previous Archaeological Work

-There has been a fair amount of archeological work in this Study Unit, almost none of it funded for research purposes alone.
+There has been a fair amount of archaeological work in this SU, almost none of it funded for research purposes alone.
 Looking through the projects that have been reported, most of the work has been conducted in compliance with federal regulations pertaining to reservoir construction, energy exploration and production, construction of roads, rural water facilities, and cellular communication towers.
-Practically nothing would be known about the archeology of this Study Unit were it not for the federal cultural resources legislation and regulations requiring consideration of historic properties in planning federally funded, licensed or permitted projects.
+Practically nothing would be known about the archaeology of this SU were it not for the federal cultural resources legislation and regulations requiring consideration of historic properties in planning federally funded, licensed, or permitted projects.